How Coronavirus Might Impact Your Upcoming Tattoo Appointment

 As a response, popular New York City tattoo shop West 4 Tattoo took a break from sharing its Friday the 13th art offerings to roll out safety precautions to their clients, including washing hands and limiting the number of people brought along to appointments.
 Fleur Noire Tattoo, also in New York City, says its doors are still open during regular business hours, but advised clients who recently traveled to high-risk areas to cancel or reschedule.

 However, New York City-based dermatologist Joshua Zeichner says it's best to steer clear for now.
-"I would avoid new piercings and new tattoos," he says.
+"I would avoid new piercings and new tattoos to be safe," he says.
 "I also would encourage people to take off and clean their jewelry, particularly rings."
 As Dr. Zeichner explains, dirt, oil, and microbes can get trapped beneath rings and potentially spread infections.

 Dr. Zeichner's takeaway is clear: Navigating this unprecedented situation can feel chaotic, but channeling stress into a new tattoo or piercing might not be the best idea.